Composite Skills

 Manifest format

-A composite skill uses standard SKILL.md frontmatter with an additional dependencies field:
+A composite skill uses standard SKILL.md frontmatter with additional kind and dependencies fields:

 ---